bytetrail/vaux/README.md

 ![Logo](images/vaux-logo-3.svg)

-Vaux, pronounced vôks, is an MQTT v5.0 broker built using Rust.
+Vaux, pronounced vôks, is an MQTT v5.0 client library and broker built using Rust.
 Vaux is designed to be a secure, reliable, and performant MQTT broker able to run on a range of computing platforms from a Raspberry PI to a server class compute environment in public cloud infrastructure.

+With Rust and cargo we are able to develop a client and broker architecture that includes only those capabilities required at runtime in your environment.
+This provides for a less resource intensive deployment with a smaller attack surface that meets the needs of the deployment.

 MQTT v3 is on the roadmap; however, is not initially supported.